120 Hours Announces Winners of Its 2017 Competition, "The Way of the Buyi"

 Honorable Mentions

-Rich & Simple
+Rich & Simple / Troung Cong, Vogel Elias; ENSA Strasbourg, France

+The Process / Karolina Pajnowska, Magdalena Osiniak; Lund University of Technology, ETH Zürich, Poland

+Converge/Diverge / Kaitlin Dale, Cameron Blake Costley, John Ferguson; University of Calgary, Canada

+Food of Knowledge / Sarah Oudrhiri, Lauren Nony; Faculté d’architecture, d’ingénierie architecturale, d’urbanisme (LOCI), Belgium

+Let’s Enhance Community / Ignacio Navarro Soriano, David Meana González; Escuela Técnica Superior de Arquitectura de Madrid ETSAM, Spain

-Steps of Liangmeng
+Steps of Liangmeng / Marta Szczepanska, Edyta Milczarek; TU Delft, Poland

-720 Hours International Architecture Student Workshop
+720 Hours International Architecture Student Workshop / Ane Villaverde García, Julia Díaz Beca, Fernando Cruzado Sallago; Escuela Técnica Superior de Arquitectura de Sevilla, Spain

 For more information, visit www.120hours.no and www.facebook.com/120hours.